Non-EU visitors can stay in the Schengen countries for maximum 90 days any 180 day period, but the calculation is not easy!

 The Entry/Exit System (EES) will be operational in 2022 (starting date to be confirmed).
 It is an automated IT system for registering travellers from third-countries, both short-stay visa holders and visa exempt travellers, each time they cross an EU external border.

-The system will register the person’s name, type of the travel document, biometric data (fingerprints and captured facial images) and the date and place of entry and exit.
+First of all, the system will register the person’s name, type of the travel document, biometric data (fingerprints and captured facial images) and then, the date and place of entry and exit.